Frequently Asked Questions

 Does Lifespan Naturopathic Medicine take insurance?

-Dr. Angela Ross is an out-of-network provider for all health insurance plans.
-Payment in full is due at the time of service for all appointments.
+Lifespan Naturopathic Medicine is currently closed.
+If/when Dr. Angela Ross reopens to patient care, she will be an out-of-network provider for all health insurance plans.
+Payment in full will be due at the time of service for all appointments.

-Dr. Ross is happy to provide the paperwork necessary for anyone to submit an out-of-network claim to her/his health insurance carrier on request.
+Dr. Ross will be happy to provide the paperwork necessary for anyone to submit an out-of-network claim to the appropriate health insurance carrier on request.

 Dr. Angela accepts payment in the forms of cash, check, or card (debit, credit, HSA, FSA).